 With a Master of Business Administration from Macquarie Graduate School of Management, he has extensively researched strategic decision-making, attaining his Doctor of Business Administration in 2009.
 He continues to research business strategy, competition and decision-making with unique applications of contemporary neuroscience for the development of the high performance executive.

 Dr Mary Asic-Kobe BBSC (Hons), DPsych (Clin), MAPS, MCCLP, STAP

-Dr Mary Asic-Kobe is the Director of Social Services at Access Community Services Limited.
-Her expertise in refugee resettlement spans 14 years and is complemented by almost two decades of career experience as a Clinical Psychologist and Clinic Director.
-Overseeing client service delivery and operations of multiple refugee resettlement and asylum seeker programs, Dr Asic-Kobe’s management style takes a performance-based approach informed by her clinical practice, available evidence, research engagement and government policy.
+Dr Asic-Kobe is the Executive Manager of Client Services at Access Community Services Limited.
+Her expertise in refugee resettlement spans 14 years and is complemented by almost two decades of career experience as a Clinical Psychologist and clinic Director.
+Overseeing client service delivery and operations of multiple Refugee Resettlement and Asylum Seeker programs, Dr Asic-Kobe’s management style takes a performance-based approach informed by her clinical practice, available evidence, research engagement and government policy.

 Matthew Perry is the Director of Community Enterprises and Employment.
 He is responsible for managing Access Community Employment Service, Access Education and Skills Development and various social enterprise businesses, including AES Building and Maintenance Solutions, Driver Training School, The Yarrabilba Exchange and Access’ interpreting services.

 Matthew has over 15 years’ experience within the Employment Services Industry of Australia and the United Kingdom.
 He has been nominated, shortlisted and won many industry awards, due to his ability to transform underperforming business operations into high-performing service delivery operations within a competitive marketplace.

 Matthew holds a Diploma of Business and Management, as well as a Diploma of Employment Services and Retail.
 He also holds a Training and Assessment qualification and is a qualified Justice of the Peace.